StuffMaster78/Acad-system-debug/discounts/Readme.md

 ## Models

+- **DiscountConfig:**
+  A model for storing website-specific discount settings.
 - **Discount:**
   Represents a discount code, with fields for type, value, stacking, tiers, campaign, and more.
 - **DiscountUsage:**
   Tracks each use of a discount by a user/order.
 - **DiscountStackingRule:**
   Defines explicit stacking compatibility between discounts.
+- **PromotionalCampaign:**
+  Defines a promotional campaign that a discount can be linked to.

 ---